bsu-cs315/P3-Grigsby/README.md

 ## Third-Party Assets
 ## Project Report
 ### Reflection
 I had some difficulty completing the tutorial.
 By the time I was done with it, I didn't think I had enough time to finish the other part of the project, so I decided to just submit the completed tutorial.
 The biggest problem I had was I kept missing little parts of the instructions and therefore making mistakes.
 I've been trying to improve my ability to read directions properly for a while though.
+I should get a C.
 ### Evaluation
 - [X] D-1: The repository link is submitted before the project deadline.
 - [X] C-1: The tutorial has been completed.